-Diving, with all its adventure and excitement, is ripe with myths and misconceptions.
+Diving, with all its adventure and excitement, is full of myths and misconceptions.
 In the following, we’ll take a look at a few of these, and see if they hold water.
 At Dive.in, we don’t just tell the myths, we put them to the test!

 As an instructor and lifelong diver, I hear many myths about diving, from students, from dive buddies, and from non-divers.
-I’ve collected the five myths I hear the most, and a bit of facts about each.
+I’ve collected the five myths I hear the most and a bit of fact about each.

 Myth #1: Divers use oxygen tanks when diving